Python-GIS-book/site/source/part2/chapter-06/md/07-overlay-analysis-with-vector-data.md

 intersection.plot(color="b")
 ```

+_**Figure 6.33**.
+ADD PROPER FIGURE CAPTION!._

 As a result, we now have only those grid cells that intersect with the Helsinki borders.
 If you look closely, you can also observe that **the grid cells are clipped based on the boundary.**

-- Whatabout the data attributes?
+- What about the data attributes?
 Let's see what we have:

 ```python